 The study, led by Daniel F. Hermens, PhD, of the Brain and Mind Research Institute at the University of Sydney in Australia, looked at how often teens with mental health conditions were drinking or smoking tobacco or marijuana.

-The study included data collected from 2,122 Australian youth, aged 12 to 30, based both on questionnaires given to the participants and on clinical assessments from their mental healthcare providers.
+The study included data collected from 2,122 Australian youth, aged 12 to 30, based on both questionnaires given to the participants and on clinical assessments from their mental healthcare providers.

 The participants were asked about their frequency of using alcohol, nicotine and marijuana products.
 Within the larger group, 522 of the participants provided more detailed information about their alcohol use.